 The AIRR Community welcomes collaboration and publication by its Working Group members.
 AIRR-C endorsement of a manuscript is intended to certify to the scientific community that the content of the manuscript is a product of an AIRR-C effort or initiative.
-Since 2017 the Community has endorsed and published seven papers:
+Since 2017 the Community has endorsed and published eight papers:

 Arnaout RA, Prak ETL, Schwab N, Rubelt F. Adaptive Immune Receptor RepertoireCommunity.
 The Future of Blood Testing Is the Immunome.
 (Frontiers in Immunology, 2021).